 Until now, we assumed LASERI failed and LASERO is operational, because LASERI was declining in intensity faster and is assumed to be the likelier of the two to fail.
-Performing same process for the opposite scenario yields slightly worse results, with higher distortion and more bad SAA ranges.
+Performing same process for the opposite scenario yields similar results with slightly different bad peak locations.